Whiffer/SwiftUI-Core-Data-List/README.md

 This sample has been sort of a play ground to try to duplicate or reinvent some familiar UIKit patterns using SwiftUI that are common with some Core Data based Apps.

-This project currently compiles and runs on Xcode 11.0 Beta 7 Current development testing has mostly been on iPhone devices.
+This project currently compiles and runs on Xcode 11.0 GM Current development testing has mostly been on iPhone devices.
 It does run on iPad and macOS with a few size class issues.